abinjacob10/cloud-resume1/README.md

 4. A domain- Domain was registered with AWS Route 53 for $3 named it **abininireland.click**

-      -A type record was configured pointing to cloud front URL.
+      - A type record was configured pointing to cloud front URL.

 6. AWS Certificate Manager's SSL certificate.

-      -Required linking with Cloud front distribution's URL.
+      - Required linking with Cloud front distribution's URL.

-      -CNAME record was required to be copied to Route 53'S hosted zone.
+      - CNAME record was required to be copied to Route 53'S hosted zone.

 7. AWS Cloud Front distribution URL.

-      -Required linking with S3 bucket origin domain.
+      - Required linking with S3 bucket origin domain.

-      -Required linking with AWS Certificate Manager.
+      - Required linking with AWS Certificate Manager.

-      -Required linking with the resistered domain.
+      - Required linking with the resistered domain.